lanl/NEXMD/readme.md

 !.)
 Note that 'quant_step_reduction_factor' is the inverse of the variable used in the old naesmd code.
 1.)
 Possible error: profiler logs calc_rhotz instead of packing/unpacking subroutines possibly because of compilation error from 'Entry'.
 2.)
-Excited state energies do not print during iterative solvent calculations instead is junk 3.)
-Crash when printing excited state dipoles and geometry optimization of the ground state
+Excited state energies do not print during iterative solvent calculations instead is junk

 Optimization
 1.)
 Use 2-electron integrals from ground state for excited state